DineWithMe/Development-Tools/Front End/How to Now.md

 ## 4. Finally

-That is it, you should be able to visit your website now(pun), if you dont like to use now-cli then at https://zeit.co/dashboard/deployments, you also can configure your deployment and alias
+That is it, you should be able to visit your website Now(pun) with your custom domain name, if you dont like to use now-cli then you also can configure your deployment and alias at https://zeit.co/dashboard/deployments